Kev1venteur/InfluxDBDataToGoogleSheets/README.md

 # InfluxDBDataToGoogleSheets
-:key: This project goal is to automate enterprise reporting, by formatting InfluxDB data into google spreadsheet, to be used with datastudio :key:
+:key: This project goal is to automate enterprise reporting, by formatting InfluxDB data into google spreadsheet, to be used with datastudio
 ## How to Start
 ```
 git clone https://github.com/Kev1venteur/InfluxDBDataToGoogleSheets.git